Have you always wanted a career in project management? Always had a knack for it, but a thought of cracking a project manager interview seems hard?

 10. What are the important processes for project integration management?

 The final step is the closing of the project.
-The changes made are often well thought of and unavoidable, hence project integration management system makes sure that all these changes are made in an effective & systematic manner.
+The changes made are often well thought of and unavoidable, hence project integration management system makes systematic changes effective.

 11. Tell us something about SOW?
 How is it useful?